Subscribe to our monthly newsletter HERE.

 When it comes to startups, particularly in the tech space, most of them have a very niche mission.
 Someone noticed a gap in the marketplace and came up with a way to fix it.
 In my experiences, this rings particularly true for B2B startups.
-In these cases, I always emphasize the importance of trade publications to my clients.
-You're not going to reach 100 million people with a hit in an industry trade, which is why I think so many people write them off.
+In these cases, I always emphasize the importance of trade publications to my clients when discussing PR strategy.
+You’re not going to reach 100 million people with a hit in an industry trade, which is why I think so many people write them off.

 What a trade outlet can give you that top-tier cannot is a highly engaged, curated audience that truly cares about your news.
 These are all readers in your industry, specifically seeking out information about what companies like yours are doing.
 They’re not just browsing a popular website and happen to stumble upon a catchy headline.
 A placement in a trade publication means your news is more relevant to the majority of readers, and that’s how you get more read-throughs and less meaningless clicks.
 It shouldn’t always be about getting your messages in front of a lot of people, it should be about getting it in front of the right people.